philmtd/css-fx-layout/README.md

 ## Examples

-These are some basic examples how to use `css-fx-layout`.
-The file `./test/index.html` contains more examples.
+These are just two simple examples how to use `css-fx-layout`.
+Visit [the examples page](https://philmtd.github.io/css-fx-layout/examples) for more and live-rendered examples.

 ### Layout